Stable-RAG: Mitigating Retrieval-Permutation-Induced Hallucinations in Retrieval-Augmented Generation: Introduction

 Our main contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=2pt, topsep=2pt] \item We find that RAG systems are highly sensitive to document order, leading to inconsistent reasoning.
-We analyze this permutation sensitivity via layer-wise hidden state clustering, showing divergence in reasoning trajectories across layers. \item We propose Stable-RAG, which mitigates permutation-induced hallucinations using cluster-based decoding and alignment, achieving model-agnostic stable reasoning. \item Across three QA datasets, Stable-RAG outperforms strong baselines in accuracy and reasoning consistency and generalizes across datasets, retrievers, and input lengths. \end{itemize}
+Layer-wise hidden state clustering reveals divergent reasoning trajectories across layers. \item We propose Stable-RAG, which can mitigate permutation-induced hallucinations, achieving model-agnostic stable reasoning. \item Across three QA datasets, Stable-RAG outperforms strong baselines in accuracy and reasoning consistency. \end{itemize}